highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/03.menu/05.haptic-feedback/docs.md

 ```

-The three parameters here are: - strength: a float between 0 and 1 - duration: a number of milliseconds - hand: 0 for left, 1 for right, 2 for both
+The three parameters here are:
+- strength: a float between 0 and 1
+- duration: a number of milliseconds
+- hand:
+  - 0 for left
+  - 1 for right
+  - 2 for both

 ## Short Pulse